Higher Degree Research

 Macarena de la vega de Leon, PhD candidate, architecture

-Owen Bullock, PhD candidate, creative writing
+Owen Bullock, PhD graduate 2017, creative writing

 Louise Curham, PhD candidate, creative practice

-Dr Niloofar Fanaiyan, recent graduate, creative writing
+Dr Niloofar Fanaiyan, PhD graduate 2016, creative writing